danhislop/Projects/README.md

 # NameCompare matches lists of names against each other.
-### When input is linux usernames instead of full names, it will perform an LDAP lookup to return fullnames.
+### When input file contains linux usernames (instead of full names), an LDAP lookup will return fullnames for comparison.

 ---